HewlettPackard/hpe3par_ansible_module/Modules/readme.md

                                                                         </td>
                                                             <td>
                                                                     <div>Enables (true) or disables (false) setting the localUserCPG and
- remoteUserCPG of the Remote Copy group.</div>
+ remoteUserCPG of the Remote Copy group.
+ Used with state[s] - modify</div>
                                                                             </td>
         </tr>
                             <tr>